SimoHellgren/alkuaanet/README.md

   * `token` - Telegram Bot token
   * `apiurl` - the address of the backend

+You'll also need `opusenc` in order to create opus-files when posting / putting songs.

 Start the backend with `uvicorn backend.main:app`